tara-fenton/pokemon-react/README.md

 ## Here's your mission:

-Build an app that renders the names of the first 151 Pokémon in the pokéapi database on page load.
-(Maybe this is `https://pokeapi.co/api/v2/pokemon?limit=151`... or something.... 🤔)  When the user clicks a name, the app should render information about that Pokémon, including the name and weight.
+Build an app that renders the names of the first 151 Pokémon in the Pokéapi database on page load.
+(Maybe this is `https://pokeapi.co/api/v2/pokemon?limit=151`... or something.... 🤔)

+There's documentation pages on [the Pokemon list endpoint](https://pokeapi.co/docsv2/#resource-lists) and [the single Pokemon endpoint](https://pokeapi.co/docsv2/#pokemon) on the PokeAPI website.
+Keep in mind that the Pokemon's name can be used to build URLs instead of the ID - e.g. https://pokeapi.co/api/v2/pokemon/bulbasaur/ is the endpoint for information about Bulbasaur.

+When the user clicks a name, the app should render information about that Pokémon, including the name and weight.

 ## Deliverables